List of Sunday Night Football results (1987–2005)

-This is a list of results of National Football League games played on ESPN Sunday Night Football.
-In 1987, the NFL began regularly scheduling games for Sunday nights to be aired on ESPN during the second half of the season.
-The league expanded these games to the entire season in 1990, though the first half of the season was televised on TNT, while ESPN continued to carry the second half.
+This is a list of results of National Football League games played on ESPN Sunday Night Football and TNT Sunday Night Football.
+In 1987, the NFL began regularly scheduling games for Sunday nights to be aired on ESPN during the second half (Weeks 10–18) of the season.
+The league expanded these games to the entire season in 1990, though the first half (Weeks 1–9) of the season was televised on TNT, while ESPN continued to carry the second half (Weeks 10–18).
 In 1998, ESPN took over the entire season's slate of games.
-The network also aired occasional Thursday and Saturday night games when they were scheduled (some of these games were either to avoid conflicts with the World Series, or because Sunday was Christmas Eve).
+ESPN also aired occasional Thursday and Saturday night games when they were scheduled (some of these games were either to avoid conflicts with the World Series, or because Sunday was Christmas Eve).